proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 In ProPlot, you can specify the physical dimensions of a *reference subplot* instead of the figure by passing `axwidth`, `axheight`, and/or `aspect` to `~proplot.subplots.Figure`.
 The default behavior is ``aspect=1`` and ``axwidth=2`` (inches).
 If the `aspect ratio mode <https://matplotlib.org/2.0.2/examples/pylab_examples/equal_aspect_ratio.html>`__ for the reference subplot is set to ``'equal'``, as with :ref:`Geographic and polar plots` and `~matplotlib.axes.Axes.imshow` plots, the existing aspect will be used instead.

-Figure dimensions are calculated to accommodate subplot geometry and tight layout spacing as follows:
+Figure dimensions are constrained as follows:

 * If `axwidth` or `axheight` are used, the figure width and height are calculated automatically.
 * If `width` is used, the figure height is calculated automatically.